-Amazingly simple to make, packing a subtle yet complex Umami flavour, Dashi is Japanese for stock is the mainstay of many Japanese soups, sauces & a host of other dishes.
+Amazingly simple to make, packing a subtle yet complex Umami flavour, Dashi is Japanese for stock, and is the mainstay of many Japanese soups, sauces and a host of other dishes.

 Dashi is so easy to make from scratch that after reading this, you’ll never reach for a sachet or ready made version – ever!
 If you have a Japanese store nearby where you get anything Japanese, chances are, they’ll stock at least one of the two combination ingredients you’ll need to make Dashi.

 Kombu – a seaweed with a tough leathery feel that comes in rectangles about 8″ long

 Iriko/Niboshi – dried baby sardines or dried anchovies

 My grounding in Japanese cooking came from a former landlady.
 Having just moved out of the family home, I was very fortunate to have met the world’s best landlord!
 Within a week of me moving in, it was obvious that we were going to get on like a house on fire, we had so many things in common – food, music, dancing & most importantly, the same sense of humour!

 She was horrified at my ignorance of all things Japanese and made it her ambition in the year that I was with her, to Japanify me, in her own words.

 Yup, I learnt to make Dashi!
 For a whole week, until I got it just right – the way her mother made it!
 Boy did we have a lot of frozen Dashi cubes in the freezer that week!

 But it was quid pro quo.
 On alternate weeks, I’d teach her local cooking.
 We really had the best year, we must have had so many people over for lunch and dinner, no cooking class is complete without guinea pigs!
 Once a month, she’d invite her Japanese friends over and I would make dinner, completely on my own, the only help I got was in serving the food!
 Wonderful memories!